AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • An overly negative or positive tone

-You can utilize generative AI tools to help detect fake reviews.
+You can utilize generative AI tools to help in fake review detection.
 To do this effectively, first, provide the algorithm examples of fake reviews along with explanations focusing on the cues that might indicate being fake.
 Then, you can present a set of reviews and ask the algorithm to identify which ones might be fake.

 Researchers use sentiment analysis methods to identify fake reviews based on textual features.
 Sentiment analysis identifies opinions or feelings in texts as containing positive, negative, or neutral tones.